ritvaj/taskflowhq-activation-funnel-analysis/README.md

 ## Segmentation: Activation Speed

-To understand whether friction is driven by usability issues or user hesitation, activated users were segmented by time-to-activation.
+To understand whether post-discovery friction reflects usability constraints or user hesitation, activated users were segmented based on time-to-activation.

+Activated users were split using the median Feature Discovery → Activation time (727 seconds) as the threshold:
+- Fast Activators: Activated in ≤ 727 seconds
+- Slow Activators: Activated in > 727 seconds

 | Segment | Users | Share |
 |---|---|---|